azelezniak/vfd_wiki/Vfd_users_guide.md

 [ IMAGE ]

 The  illustration  in  figure 5 shows the relationship of the daemon with the iplex utility, configuration files,  and  the assumed interaction with nova.

 ## VF Configuration
 In  a  normal  operation  environment  nova,  or some similar virtualisation manager, would create a configuration file for each  VM and place that file into the configuration directory named in the main VFd config file.
-When  hacking  the
-environment, the hacker is  responsible  for  creating  these files,  adding  them  to  the config directory, and using the iplex command line tool to cause VFd to parse  and  configure the NIC(s) based on the file contents.
+When manually managing the environment,  the  hacker  is  responsible for creating these files, adding them to the config  directory,  and  using  the iplex  command  line tool to cause VFd to parse and configure the NIC(s) based on the file contents.
 The following sections describe  this  process  and  provide  the  details of the VF configuration files.

 ### Internal configuration management
 VFd manages only the VFs which have been added to its view of the  world;  if  a  configuration  file is not provided for a PF/VF combination, VFd makes no attempt to  manage  that  VF.
-This allows for VFs  to  be  managed  and/or  used  by  other elements on the system (contrail vRouter?).
-VFd will continue to manage (configure) a VF until it is removed from view.
+This  allows  for  VFs  to  be  managed  and/or used by other elements on the system which do not need VFd supervision.
+VFd will   continue   to  manage  (configure)  a  VF  until  the
+configuration is deleted with an iplex command.

 ### The VF configuration file
-The VF configuration file is a simple  set  of  JSON  encoded parameters  similar to the main VFd configuration in the /etc directory.
-Figure 5 provides  a  sample  configuration  which contains the following information:
+The VF configuration file is a simple  set  of  JSON  encoded parameters  which defines the aspects of a single VF that VFd is   expected  to  manage.
+These  files  are  typically  in
+/var/lib/vfd/config,  however the directory where VFd expects to find them may be set in the main VFd configuration file.